tomycabre/AI-Web-Scrapper/Readme.md

 # AI-Based Real Estate Web Scraper

-Welcome to our AI-based web scraper project, designed to efficiently extract data from real estate websites.
+Welcome to our AI-based web scraper project, designed to efficiently extract data using advanced machine learning models to gather and process real estate listings, providing users with structured and valuable information.

 ## Installation Guide